chunshen1987/bayesian_analysis/README.md

 4. In the R console, type the command `install.packages('lhs')` and pick an appropriate download mirror if prompted.
 To ensure the package was properly installed, type `library(lhs)` in the R console.
 If that command runs without error, the package is installed.
 Close the R console by typing `quit()`.

+5. In the R console, type the command `install.packages('MaxPro')` and pick an appropriate download mirror if prompted.
+To ensure the package was properly installed, type `library(lhs)` in the R console.
+If that command runs without error, the package is installed.
+Close the R console by typing `quit()`.

 Test Run with a toy model
 -------------------------